Ethiopia

 The South Easterly winds are still blowing steadily during September.
 This means that it is pleasantly cool with temperatures averaging about 27 celsius.

 The slightly breezier conditions make it ideal for hiking, surfing and windsurfing.
-Although out to sea can be a little choppy, Island hoping between the islands is still very popular.
-Around the islands themselves the seas should still be fairly calm making for good diving, fishing and island hoping between the 115 islands.
+Although out to sea can start to be a little choppy, Island hoping between the islands is still very popular.
+Around the islands themselves the seas should still be fairly calm making for good snorkling, diving, fishing and island hoping between the 115 islands.

 May - September is also the nesting season for Sooty terns and they can be seen by the thousands on Bird Island at this time of the year - during September the chicks start to fledge.